hpcleuven/VscDocumentation/source/compute/software/r_package_management.rst

     Usage of conda is discouraged in the clusters at UAntwerpen, UGent, and VUB.

-The easiest way to install and manage your own R environment(s) is conda.
+The paragraphs below illustrate how to install and use R and R packages in a Conda environment.

 .. _install_miniconda_r: